petter-holmberg/cpp-ref/concepts.md

     // Shorthand replacing template declaration
     void sort(Sortable& container);

-Using `#define` to alias the `typename` keyword, or aliasing the `requires` keyword with a variadic macro provides easy ways to declare template constraints in anticipation of compiler support for the first two forms, treating them as documentation.
+Aliasing the `requires` keyword with a variadic macro, or using `#define` to alias the `typename` keyword, provides easy ways to declare template constraints in anticipation of compiler support for the first two forms, treating them as documentation.

 **Example:**

+    #define requires(...)

     #define Sortable typename

-    #define requires(...)

 Constraints can also be used with member functions.